calcom/cal.com/packages/features/ee/README.md

 Welcome to the Enterprise Edition ("/ee") of Cal.com.

-The [/ee](https://github.com/calcom/cal.com/tree/main/packages/features/ee) subfolder is the place for all the **Pro** features from our [hosted](https://cal.com/pricing) plan and [enterprise-grade](https://cal.com/pricing) features such as SSO, SAML, ADFS, OIDC, SCIM, SIEM, HRIS and much more.
+The [/ee](https://github.com/calcom/cal.com/tree/main/packages/features/ee) subfolder is the place for all the **Enterprise Edition** features from our [hosted](https://cal.com/pricing) plan and enterprise-grade features for [Ultimate](https://cal.com/ultimate) such as SSO, SAML, OIDC, SCIM, SIEM and much more or [Platform](https://cal.com/platform) plan to build a marketplace.

 > _❗ WARNING: This repository is copyrighted (unlike our [main repo](https://github.com/calcom/cal.com)).
-You are not allowed to use this code to host your own version of app.cal.com without obtaining a proper [license](https://consolöe.cal.com/) first❗_
+You are not allowed to use this code to host your own version of app.cal.com without obtaining a proper [license](https://console.cal.com/) first❗_

 ## Setting up Stripe